Featured in The Copper Press, 23 October, 2159 A.M.

 Émile adored his post.
 He brewed citrus wine for feast days, ran juggling lessons for orphans, and convinced the town council to paint the chapel’s exterior in sunburst stripes.
 When skeptics asked why a divine house should resemble a carnival tent, he quoted Gabouray’s canonical jest: “A straight face is just a mask too shy to dance.”

-The Lion’s Road Disaster
+The Paris Road Disaster

 Émile attended the emergency assembly clad in violet trousers and sunflower-yellow boots.
 His suggestion—“Send clowns to cheer the trapped!”—met stone silence.
 The blacksmith snapped, “We need rope and courage, not jokes.” Émile laughed it off, but the words lodged like splinters.